exponea/exponea-android-sdk/Documentation/push-notifications.md

 > 👍
 >
-> Please note that with Google deprecating and removing the FCM legacy API in June 2024, Bloomreach Engagement is now using Firebase HTTP v1 API.
-Refer to [Firebase upgrade to HTTP v1 API](https://support.bloomreach.com/hc/en-us/articles/18931691055133-Firebase-upgrade-to-HTTP-v1-API) at the Bloomreach Support Help Center for upgrade information.
+> Please note that with Google deprecating and removing the FCM legacy API in June 2024, {user.mkg} is now using Firebase HTTP v1 API.
+Refer to [Firebase upgrade to HTTP v1 API](https://support.bloomreach.com/hc/en-us/articles/18931691055133-Firebase-upgrade-to-HTTP-v1-API) at the {user.br} Support Help Center for upgrade information.
 >
-> If your Engagement project uses a deprecated version of the Firebase integration, you must [read and reconfigure the FCM integration following the current instructions](https://documentation.bloomreach.com/engagement/docs/android-sdk-firebase#configure-the-firebase-cloud-messaging-integration-in-engagement).
+> If your {user.mkg} project uses a deprecated version of the Firebase integration, you must [read and reconfigure the FCM integration following the current instructions](https://documentation.bloomreach.com/engagement/docs/android-sdk-firebase#configure-the-firebase-cloud-messaging-integration-in-engagement).
 >
 > ![](https://raw.githubusercontent.com/exponea/exponea-android-sdk/main/Documentation/images/fcm-deprecated.png)

 ### Huawei integration

-To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications) from the Engagement platform and receive them in your app on Huawei devices, you must:
+To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications) from the {user.mkg} platform and receive them in your app on Huawei devices, you must:

 1. Set up Huawei Mobile Services (HMS)
 2. Implement HMS in your app.
-3. Configure the Huawei Push Service integration in the Engagement web app.
+3. Configure the Huawei Push Service integration in the {user.mkg} web app.

 > 📘
 >